Persistent Currents And Discharge Patterns In Rat Hindlimb Motoneurons

 Journal of Neurophysiology

 Digital Object Identifier (DOI)

 Hamm, Thomas M.; Turkin, Vladimir V.; Bandekar, Neha K.; O'Neill, Derek; and Jung, Ranu, "Persistent Currents And Discharge Patterns In Rat Hindlimb Motoneurons" (2010).
-Neurobiology.
+Translational Neuroscience.
 93.